moshehoff/FamilyHistory/content/pages/the_names.md

 ## Hochman Goichman Hoffman Hoffmann

 Hochman simply is a tall man.
 Hoch הוך is Yiddish for high.
 The Yiddish spelling is הוכמאן.
 The family lived in Podolia, Poland which was annexed by Russia in 1793.
-The Russian administration, lacking the consonant “h” in speech and in script, substituted a Cyrillic “g” , hence the name was written and pronounced as Goichman.
+The Russian administration, lacking the consonant "h" in speech and in script, substituted a Cyrillic "g" , hence the name was written and pronounced as Goichman.

-When the family migrated to Australian and the USA, the locals were unable to pronounce the gutteral “ch” sound.
-About 1904, Haym Yudl Hochman began to write his name as Hoffman, and subsequently, other newly arriving family members did the same, and changed their name to Hoffman.
+When the family migrated to Australian and the USA, the locals were unable to pronounce the gutteral "ch" sound.
+About 1904, [Haym Yudl Hochman](/profiles/Haim-Yehuda-חיים-יהודה-Hochman) began to write his name as Hoffman, and subsequently, other newly arriving family members did the same, and changed their name to Hoffman.
 As an illustration of how arbitrary names were, at one time Hyam himself used the name “Hiram” in his dealings as fruit and wine seller retailer.

 There is one instance of the Hoffmann variant.
 My grandparents bought tickets to Australia on a German ship, the Scharnhorst, in Port Said in 1910.
 The shipping agent registered them as Hoffmann, a quite acceptable German name, and as such they landed at Fremantle.